-This project involves the conversion of a Hammond AO-47 organ vibrato unit (Original Hammond Schematic) into a 4 phase guitar/music phaser/chorus box.
+This project involves the conversion of a Hammond AO-47 organ vibrato unit into a 4 phase guitar/music phaser/chorus box.
 The individual phase signals can be mixed for a wide variety of sounds.
 The Liquidator name comes from the liquidy sounds that the device creates, it wiggles the audio all around.
 Used Hammond vibrato units can often be purchased for little money on eBay and provide the majority of the circuitry for this device.
-The Hammond AO-41 box can also be used for this project, it has one extra 7 pin tube socket.
-The Liquidator's companion project is the FuzzniKator Tube Distortion/Preamp.
+The Hammond AO-41 box can also be used for this project, it has a similar phaser circuit and one extra 7 pin tube socket.
+Here is the Original Hammond AO-47 Schematic for reference.

 This circuit uses high voltages including 120 VAC and 320 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power should always be removed when working on the phaser.
 The circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the circuitry.